md-zohaib-official/cnn_foodvision/readme.md

 ## 🏁 Conclusion

 This project effectively demonstrates how deep learning models improve with proper fine-tuning, data augmentation, and training strategies.
-It serves as a comprehensive example for students studying:
+It serves as a comprehensive example for topics:
 - Deep Learning
 - Computer Vision
 - Transfer Learning